scarpent/ledgerbil/README.md

 ### settings.py

-Intended as a convenience, but which can also be a nuisance, the `settings.py` file is meant to have all the information needed to run ledger so you don't have to pass in everything every time.
+Intended as a convenience, the `settings.py` file is meant to have all the information needed to run ledger so you don't have to pass in everything every time.
 And, related to the ambivalence about documentation mentioned above, there isn't any documentation for this file yet.
 Just [`settings.py.example`][settings] which you should copy to `settings.py` in the same directory and then modify for your own needs.

 [settings]: /ledgerbil/settings.py.example